CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise3.md

    ![](../media/leav-man-e2-g-107.png)

+### Task 3: Complete leave request topic

+In this task, you will complete the leave request topic by implementing the logic to add new leave requests and update existing records in Dataverse with the request details.

 1. On the **Outputs (2)** section, click the **plus (+) icon** to add the next step in the flow. **(1)**